The Iranian film "Tell The Wind Too" by Sina Ahmadkhani

 Director statement

-I wanted to create a metaphorical language that projects the character’s introspection in the story.
-The idea of the night in the forest originated and expanded to explore the trauma of the marginalized character.
-He is someone who searches for meaning, refusing external values around him.
-To emphasize his isolation, I used high contrast between him and the others, where absurdism manifests his inability to connect to the world.
+With a metaphoric language, I wanted to explore the character’s introspection in the story.
+The idea of “the night” expanded to explore Shahriar’s trauma and loss.
+Through Shahriar – a character who searches for meaning and refuses external values – I wanted to delve into an existential discussion on loss and human folly.
+There was extreme contrast between him and the world around him to emphasize his isolation, where absurdism manifests his inability to connect to the world.